handihealth/c4h_livecode/docs/asthma/asthma_diary_tech_tasks.md

 "sessionId": "fc234d24-7b59-49f5-a724-8d37072e832b"
 }
 ````
-###B. Retrieve Patient's subjectId from the demographics service
+###B. Retrieve Patient's subjectId from the demographics service based on NHS Number

-The subjectId is an external identifier associated with the patient - in this case their NHS Number.
+An external identifier associated with the patient, in this case their NHS Number, is used to retrieve the patient's internal demographic service identifier their `subjectId`.

-The subjectId required in the response is the root `id` element i.e. **"63436"**.
+The root `id` element i.e. **"63436" in the JSON response example below** is the `subjectId`.

 #####Call: Queries the demographics store for matching parties, with the query parameters specified in the URL.
  ````